 The White Lady cocktail is a bracingly tart combination of gin, Grand Marnier Liqueur, and lemon juice.
 The egg whites take the edge off and balance the scales to give a smooth mouthfeel and an absolutely sublime sip.

 Learning how to pull off a classic Whiskey Sour recipe with egg white should be a rite of passage for every newbie cocktail maker.
 This sweet, slightly tart drink is an absolute classic with its retro foam topping, and a real game-changer in terms of mouthfeel and texture.

 When to serve up a Pink Lady recipe cocktail

-In a perfect world, every day would be the perfect opportunity to whip up this Pink Lady cocktail drink recipe and lounge around while someone fans you down and plies you with snacks.
-Alas, we mere mortals have to do things as well… To ease the burden of this realization, here are three occasions that are tailor-made for a Pink Lady cocktail:
+In a perfect world, every day would be the perfect opportunity to whip up this Pink Lady cocktail drink recipe and lounge around whilst someone fanned you down and plied you with snacks.
+Alas, we mere mortals have to do things as well… To ease the burden of this realisation, here are three occasions that are tailor-made for a Pink Lady cocktail: